Close

 • Supporting documents specific to your visa type

-For e-visas, supporting documents are issued automatically without applying to a diplomatic mission or providing visa support documents.
+For e-visas, no supporting documents need to be uploaded online — there is no need to scan a passport, passport photo, or letter of invitation.
 Traditional visa applications may require document legalization through apostille for certain certificates.

 Step 3: Complete Application Forms

-You can apply for an e-visa by registering on the official E-Pasluga portal (website or mobile app), then selecting service code 3.04.01 for e-visa issuance.
-No documents need to be uploaded online for e-visas; there is no need to scan a passport, passport photo, or letter of invitation.
+Apply for an e-visa by registering on the official E-Pasluga portal (website or mobile app), then selecting service code 3.04.01 for e-visa issuance.
+No documents need to be uploaded.
 For traditional visas, fill out the official visa application form online or obtain paper forms from the embassy.
 Ensure all information matches your supporting documents exactly to avoid processing delays.

 Step 4: Schedule Your Appointment